|Previously on Doctor Who: Aliens faked an alien invasion. I swear, it makes sense in context.|

 Blaine: "We reduce the Earth to molten slag, then sell it, piece by piece."

 The nukes will turn the Earth into radioactive magma, which could be used as cheap spaceship fuel.
 While I appreciate what appears to be a nod to the MO of the Dominators from the Classic Series serial of the same name, at least the Dominators dropped a sci-fi "atomic seed" into a volcano, rather than assuming that the Earth's nuclear arsenal is enough to break the planet.
 It's not, by the way.
-Sure, there's enough to wipe out all humans if they're all aimed correctly, but not even firing them all in one place would be enough to put more than a crater into the Earth's crust.
+Sure, there's enough to wipe out most-or-all humans through fallout if they're all aimed correctly, but not even firing them all in one place would be enough to put more than a crater into the Earth's crust.

 Doctor: "Then I give you a choice.
 Leave this planet or I stop you."